Delta’s CEO is bullish on summer travel

 JPMORGAN CEO DIMON SEES GLIMMER OF HOPE FOR US ECONOMY

-Delta shares gained over 6% during Thursday’s session, other airlines rallied on the positive outlook.
+Delta shares gained over 6% during Thursday’s session, and other airlines rallied on the positive outlook.

 SOUTHWEST PILOTS DELIVER DIRE WARNING